Celine Dion singles discography

-At age twelve, Dion collaborated with her mother and brother, Jacques to compose her first song, "Ce n'était qu'un rêve", which was released as a single in Quebec, Canada in 1981.
-During the 1980s, Dion topped the Quebec chart with six of her singles, including "D'amour ou d'amitié", "Mon ami m'a quittée", and four songs from the Incognito album.
+At age twelve, Dion collaborated with her mother and brother Jacques to compose her first song, "Ce n'était qu'un rêve", which was released as a single in Quebec, Canada on 11 June 1981.
+During the 1980s, Dion topped the Quebec chart with six of her singles, including "D'amour ou d'amitié", "Mon ami m'a quittée", and four songs from the Incognito album (1987).
 In 1985, "Une colombe" won two Félix Awards for Song of the Year and Best Selling Single of the Year.
 Both "D'amour ou d'amitié" and "Une colombe" were certified gold in Canada.
 Elsewhere, "Tellement j'ai d'amour pour toi" won the Best Song Award at the World Popular Song Festival in Japan in 1982, and in 1983, Dion became the first Canadian artist to receive a gold record in France for the single "D'amour ou d'amitié".
 Further success in Europe came when she represented Switzerland in the Eurovision Song Contest 1988 with the song "Ne partez pas sans moi", which later won the contest.

 In 1990, Dion made her debut into the American market with Unison.
 The album included "Where Does My Heart Beat Now", which became her first single to reach the top ten on the US Billboard Hot 100, peaking at number four.
 In 1991, Dion sang with Peabo Bryson in the song "Beauty and the Beast".
-It became her second top ten Billboard Hot 100 single, first top ten entry in the United Kingdom, and won the Academy Award for Best Original Song, as well the Grammy Award for Best Pop Performance by a Duo or Group with Vocals.
-Her following single from Celine Dion, "If You Asked Me To" peaked at number four on the Billboard Hot 100 and topped the chart in Canada.
+It became her second top ten Billboard Hot 100 single, first top ten entry in the United Kingdom, and won the Academy Award for Best Original Song, as well as the Grammy Award for Best Pop Performance by a Duo or Group with Vocals.
+Her following single from Celine Dion (1992), "If You Asked Me To", peaked at number four on the Billboard Hot 100 and topped the chart in Canada.
 Released in late 1993, The Colour of My Love spawned Dion's first US and Australian, and second Canadian number-one single, "The Power of Love".
 In the United States, the song was certified platinum and has sold 1.5 million copies.
 Another single from The Colour of My Love, "Think Twice" topped the UK Singles Chart for seven weeks and has sold over 1.3 million copies there.
 It became only the fourth million-selling single ever in the UK by a female artist.
-"Think Twice" also topped the charts in other European countries, including Belgium, Denmark, Ireland, Netherlands, Norway and Sweden.
+"Think Twice" also topped the charts in other European countries, including Belgium, Denmark, Ireland, the Netherlands, Norway and Sweden.